JHU-315/FinalProject/Programs/README.md

 - `generator.py` creates the `.sql` script to populate the AWS db instance.
 - `grafanaExtraction.py` extracts the sql code from dashboards on Grafana.

-`Jonathan_Young_Natalie_Vallejo.pdf` contains the report to our project and how to utilize our dashboard system.
+`Jonathan_Young_Natalie_Vallejo.pdf` contains the report to our project and instructions for how to utilize our dashboard system.

 `Cleaned_Data` folder contains the raw `.csv` files that are parsed for our use.
 The folder contains a folder for csv files called `CSV Files` which house our data